 Rosenbluth Charitable Family Foundation Genocide Awareness Week @ ASU

 Rosenbluth Charitable Family Foundation Genocide Awareness Week (GAW) is a week-long event seeking to address how we, as a global society, confront violent actions and current and ongoing threats of genocide and related mass atrocity crimes, throughout the world, while also looking to the past for guidance and to honor those affected by genocide.
+To view the recordings of featured events, visit Genocide Awareness Week 2022.

 Speaker Request Form